03TarunThakur09/Tarun-solanki-dobby/README.md

 from transformers import AutoModelForSequenceClassification model = AutoModelForSequenceClassification.from_pretrained("distilbert-base-uncased", num_labels=2)
 ```
-### The code you provided defines a compute_metrics function that computes the evaluation metrics for a classification task using the accuracy and f1 metrics from the datasets library.
+### The code  defines a compute_metrics function that computes the evaluation metrics for a classification task using the accuracy and f1 metrics from the datasets library.
 ```
 import numpy as np
 from datasets import load_metric